Nyatapola Temple: Siddhi Lakshmi

-The image of Siddhi Lakshmi inside the temple is said to immensely beautiful and artistic and stands at least ten foot (3.048m) tall.
-She is said to be standing with her feet on the shoulders of Bhairava, a fierce manifestation of Shiva and she herself has 9 heads and 18 arms.
-Her image is also surrounded by smaller images of numerous other deities.It is said that because her image was installed using Tantric methods, her image is hidden form the public.
+The image of Siddhi Lakshmi inside the temple is said to be of immense beauty, at least 10 feet (3.048 metres) in height, featuring the goddess standing with her feet on the shoulders of Bhairava—a fierce manifestation of Shiva.
+Siddhi Lakshmi can be seen with 9 heads and 18 arms.
+Around the image, lie other numerous deities.
+It is said that her image was installed using Tantric methods, due to which, her image is hidden from the public.

 Cultural significance

 Legend tells of the days when the Lord Bhairava, the Hindu God of destruction was causing havoc in society (1078 AD).
 Bhairava's temple stood in Taumadhi Square.
 To counteract his destructive behavior the king decided to call goddess Bhagavati, then Bhagavati took the form of Siddhi Laxmi and then carried Bhairava in her hand and built a more powerful temple on the honor of Siddhi Laxmi (Narayani Devi) in front of the Bhairab Temple.
 To make the brick and wood temple strong and powerful, King Bhupatindra Malla ordered guardians be placed in pairs on each level of the base leading up to the Nyatapola Temple.
 On the first level is a pair of likenesses of Bhaktapur's strongest man, Jaya mal Pata, a famous wrestler.
 Next, two elephants followed by two lions, two griffons and finally "Baghini" and "Singhini", the tiger and lion goddesses.
 After subduing Bhairaba, peace prevailed in the city.
 The Temple is the tallest temple in the Kathmandu Valley and stands 30 m high.
 It withstood the 1934 Nepal–Bihar earthquake.

 The image of Siddhi Lakshmi is locked within the temple, and only the priests are allowed to enter to worship her.
 The five-storeyed temple, locally known as Nyatapola, stands in the northern side of Taumadhi Square in Bhaktapur.
 This is the only temple that is named after the dimension of architecture rather than from the name of the deity residing inside.
 The temple was erected in fewer than five months by King Bhupatindra Malla in 1701–1702 A.D.